jjensenral/imgex/doc/dev/classes.md

 - XILDecorator adds temporary design to a XILImage
   - This design can be converted to a (permanent) Transform (eg crop), in a factory pattern
   - Transforms can also be generated independently
-  - Transforms are collected together in a transform
+  - Transforms are collected together in a transform object
   - Most transforms are stored with the Image, as they would be image specific
     - E.g. it is assumed that the image will be cropped the same way